 A rotating panel of the state’s top journalists – including columnist Robert Gehrke, Senior Managing Editor Matt Canham, reporters Erin Alberty, Brian Maffly and others – join KCPW’s Roger McDonough to talk about what’s happening in the Beehive State along with the hows and whys.

-Listeners can join the discussion by posting questions and comments at sltrib.com or calling (801) 355-TALK.
+Listeners can join the discussion by name-checking @KCPW on Twitter or calling (801) 355-TALK with comments and questions for the panel.
 Behind the Headlines airs Fridays from 9-10 a.m. and Sundays at 10 a.m. on KCPW.
-Streaming audio is available as well as podcasts on both www.kcpw.org and www.sltrib.com.
+Streaming audio is available as well, and podcasts of the lates episodes can be found below.

 Medical cannabis pharmacies in Utah sell products containing Delta-8 THC — despite federal warnings of serious health risks.
 The Utah Inland Port Authority creates a new entity to issue bonds — over objections from two of its own board members.
 Southwest Utah sees a surge in COVID-19 deaths and hospitalizations as vaccination rates remain low.
 And the names of hundreds […]

 President Joe Biden will take action in the near future to restore Utah’s Bears Ears and Grand Staircase Escalante national monuments.
 Iron County water managers seek to tap aquifers in Beaver County’s Pine Valley to fuel growth in Cedar City.
 And a lawsuit aims to topple Utah’s cash-based bail system.
 At 9 a.m. on Friday, Salt Lake Tribune […]